glaucopater/coso/readme.md

 Main Player
     - can move through the game area via controller
+        -> yes, but due async event if something is delayed there is a "jump" effect
     - can go in automode with a certain route

 Solution